KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 		:start-at: cmake_minimum_required
 		:end-at: set(XR_RUNTIME_JSON "$ENV{XR_RUNTIME_JSON}" CACHE PATH "Optional location of a specific OpenXR runtime configuration file.")

+	Here, we specify the CMake version, project name and the configurations types, and provide a CMake variable called ``XR_RUNTIME_JSON`` which you can use to point to the runtime you will be using (by default, OpenXR will try to find the default runtime from your hardware vendor).
+Finally, we specify CMake to continue the build into the Chapter2 directory with ``add_subdirectory()``.

 	.. literalinclude:: ../CMakeLists.txt
 		:language: cmake
 		:start-at: add_subdirectory(Chapter2
 		:end-at: )

-	Here, we specify the CMake version, project name and the configurations types, which we limit to just Debug and Release.
-	You can use ``XR_RUNTIME_JSON`` to specify an optional runtime.
-The one provided by your hardware vendor will be automatically used, though this feature is helpful for debugging on different runtimes.
-	Finally, we specify CMake to continue the build into the Chapter2 directory with ``add_subdirectory()``.

 	In the workspace folder, create a folder called ``Chapter2``, and in it create another ``CMakeLists.txt`` file.
 	In it, put the following code: